 San Francisco's CCA program was originally adopted in 2004 as an ordinance aimed at installing 360 MW of distributed generation renewables and efficiency upgrades.
 In 2007, the city adopted a detailed CCA plan with a 51% RPS by 2017 target.
 To get to 100% renewable power, a fully developed CCA program - CleanPowerSF - was to have been implemented in Spring 2014.

-However Mayor Lee, while initially supportive of the concept of 100% renewable power for San Francisco, has not supported CleanPowerSF and by May 2014, was proposing to redirect funds set aside for CleanPowerSF for other purposes like subsidizing rooftop solar and LED lights.
-While important steps, these proposed alternative measures are viewed as unlikely to significantly help San Francisco achieve its 100% renewable power target because the city has very limited roof space; even if every available rooftop were used for solar, only about 7% of the city's power needs would be met.
-If and when CleanPowerSF will be implemented is unclear.
+Mayor Lee was initially supportive of the concept of 100% renewable power for San Francisco, but in 2013 withdrew support for CleanPowerSF.
+By May 2014, the Mayor was proposing to redirect funds set aside for CleanPowerSF for other purposes like subsidizing rooftop solar and LED lights.
+While important steps, these proposed alternative measures were viewed by renewable energy proponents as unlikely to significantly help San Francisco achieve its 100% renewable power target because the city has very limited roof space; even if every available rooftop were used for solar, only about 7% of the city's power needs would be met.

 - San Francisco achieved the Kyoto Protocol target of reducing greenhouse gas emissions to 7% below 1990 levels.